-Jazz Ensemble (O High School Credits)
+Jazz Ensemble (0 High School Credits)

 This course is open to anyone who plays a jazz instrument (sax, trombone, trumpet, clarinet, drums, guitar, bass or piano) and knows how to read music.
 We focus on learning traditional jazz charts as well as jazz theory, history and repertoire.
 This is a performing group that has many performing opportunities.
-Jazz Band is different than other music ensembles because it focuses on blues, funk, swing, rock and more contemporary styles of music.
-A favorite course by all, it focuses on playing.
-We work on developing solos and improvisations, which allows the student to express themselves musically, without the limitations of written music.
+Jazz Band is different from other music ensembles because it focuses on blues, funk, swing, rock and more contemporary styles of music.
+We work on developing solos and improvisations, which allows students to express themselves musically, without the limitations of written music.
 This is a great course for anyone who loves all different genres of music and wants to express themselves through their instrument.